-Our autism clinic is staffed with renowned experts in the assessment and diagnosis of individuals with autism spectrum and related disorders.
-We also specialize in the treatment and management of social and autism spectrum conditions.
-We provide unique and individualized support to the whole family, and offer a range of individual and group treatment/therapy options.
+Our autism clinic is staffed with renowned experts in areas of assessment and diagnosis of individuals with autism spectrum and related disorders.
+We also specialize in treatment planning and management of services for individuals with ASD and social conditions, providing personalized support to the whole family and a range of individual and group ASD treatment/therapy options.

-Social Disorders & Learning Challenges
+Autism & Learning Challenges

 In our experience, it is rare to find a student with a social disorder who does not have difficulty with academic learning and/or performance.
 At a minimum, children and teens on the autism spectrum are likely to have trouble distinguishing main ideas from supporting details in their reading material, understanding the social logic of fiction, and interpreting the language in textbooks or literature in a non-literal manner (e.g., drawing inferences, interpreting idioms and metaphors, or ambiguously worded statements).
 Almost all students with social disorders struggle with the organizational aspects of written composition and find it hard to write ideas in a way that a reader will easily understand.

 We are committed to determining effective ways for individuals to address learning disorders.
 We know that difficulty with academic learning and work production (particularly if unidentified and untreated) often creates as much stress, frustration, and discouragement for students on the spectrum as their social difficulties do.
 One major goal of our evaluation services and individual assessments is to identify any existing learning disabilities and help students with social disorders gain the services they need to address them.

 Understanding a Diagnosis

 A diagnosis of autism spectrum or related disorder can feel overwhelming or even frightening.
 Our diagnostic evaluations are specifically tailored to address the questions clients and their families have regarding social challenges and possible social disorder/autism spectrum disorder diagnoses.